openssbd/Java_SSBDapi/README.md

 Original contributors: Kenneth H.L.
 Ho, Yukako Tohsato, Koji Kyoda, Shuichi Onami

 ## Synopsis
+* **NOTE:** The current version is no longer compatible with the current SSBD version 3.0 REST API.
+A newer version of the Java API interface will be released shortly.

 * **Java_SSBDapi** repository contains a reference implementation of Java SSBD Class to access [SSBD REST API](http://ssbd.qbic.riken.jp/restfulapi/)